 |Specify whether to encrypt all metadata that is stored inside a rights-managed document.

-Encrypted metadata is not compatible with Azure Information Protection labels.
-If you use these labels, do not set the value to 1.
+Encrypted metadata isn't compatible with Azure Information Protection labels.
+If you use these labels, don't set the value to 1.

-For Open XML Formats (for example, docx, xlsx, pptx, and so on), users can decide to encrypt the Office metadata that is stored inside a rights-managed file, or leave metadata content as not encrypted so other applications, such as the FCI functionality in a Windows File Server, can access the data.
+In Open XML Formats like docx, xlsx, pptx, etc., users can encrypt Office metadata within a rights-managed file.
+Alternatively, they can leave the metadata unencrypted, allowing other applications, such as FCI functionality on Windows File Servers, to access the data.

 Users can choose to encrypt the metadata by setting a registry key.
 You can set a default option for users by deploying the registry setting.
-There is no option for encrypting some of the metadata: all metadata is encrypted or none is encrypted.
+There's no option for encrypting some of the metadata: all metadata is encrypted or none is encrypted.

-In addition, the DRMEncryptProperty registry setting does not determine whether non-Office client metadata storage, such as metadata created by SharePoint Server 2016, is encrypted.
+In addition, the DRMEncryptProperty registry setting doesn't determine whether non-Office client metadata storage, such as metadata created by SharePoint Server 2016, is encrypted.

 Configuring IRM settings for Outlook 2016

-In Outlook 2016, users can create and send email messages that have restricted permission to help prevent messages from being forwarded, printed, or copied.
-Office 2016 documents, workbooks, and presentations that are attached to messages that have restricted permission are also automatically restricted.
+In Outlook 2016, users can create and send email messages that with restricted permissions to help prevent messages from being forwarded, printed, or copied.
+Office 2016 documents, workbooks, and presentations that are attached to messages with restricted permissions are automatically restricted.